authgear/authgear-server/docs/specs/saml.md

   - `key`: Must be `saml.service_providers.signing`.
   - `data`: Required.
 A list of objects which represents the certs of one service provider.
 The object inside the list MUST contains the following fields:
     - `entity_id`: Required.
 The entity ID of the service provider which owns the certs in `certs` below.
     - `certs`: Requried.
-A list of base64 encoded PEM format X.509 cert.
+A list of objects representing X.509 certs.
 The minimum number of items in the list is 0.
 The maximum number of items in the list is 2.
 When there is at least one item in the list, all requests or responses from the service provider which specified by the above `entity_id` will be rejected if it is not signed with one of the cert in the list.
+The objects inside the list MUST contains the following fields:
+        - `pem`: Required.
+The X.509 cert in pem format.

 ## <a id="7"></a> Metadata